Generic selectors

 Manual small incision cataract surgery – need for literature backup

-Department of Ophthalmology, Hinduja Hospital, Mumbai, Maharashtra, India
+Department of Ophthalmology, Hinduja Hospital, Mumbai, Maharashtra, India.

 *Corresponding author: B. K. Nayak, Department of Ophthalmology, Hinduja Hospital, Mumbai, Maharashtra, India. editor@gjcsro.com